EvanZhouDev/bard-ai/README.md

 ### Syntax:

+`askAI(message, useJSON)` takes two arguments, the prompt/message you are sending to Bard, and whether or not to return as a JSON, or just a string.
+See "Advanced Usage, Images" below to learn how to use `useJSON`.
-`askAI(message)` takes one argument, the prompt/message you are sending to Bard.
-Make sure you use `await` on it.
+Make sure you use `await` on `askAI`.
 `askAI()` returns a string with Bard's response.

 ### Example Usage: